 - Salt: Just a pinch enhances the flavors in the chocolate peanut butter overnight oats.

-- Sweetener: (optional) Add a few drops of stevia/your liquid sweetener of choice.
+- Sweetener: (optional) Add a few drops of stevia or liquid sweetener (maple syrup, agave, brown rice syrup, date syrup, etc.).

-- Protein powder: Add ½ a scoop of your favorite unflavored, vanilla, banana, or peanut butter flavored protein powder to the chia seed oatmeal mixture.
-You’ll likely need additional liquid to make up for the absorbent powder.
+- Protein powder: Add ½ a scoop of your favorite unflavored, vanilla, banana, chocolate, or peanut butter flavored protein powder.
+Add extra milk as needed.

 Please read the recipe card below for the full ingredients list, measurements, complete recipe method, and nutritional information.